-If you’ve been involved in a motorcycle accident, contact the experienced team at Stewart J. Guss, Attorney at Law to schedule your free consultation.
+If you’ve been involved in a motorcycle accident, contact the experienced team at Stewart J. Guss, Injury Accident Lawyers to schedule your free consultation.
 Call 800-898-4877 with any questions you may have about this difficult and overwhelming experience.
 We provide the personalized attention necessary to get the compensation you deserve.

 Since starting his firm in 1999, Stewart J. Guss has had the honor of representing clients from all over the world, helping them recover from even the most catastrophic injuries.